Our Approach

 Once prepared, our tool is aware of the intersection from the dependency change and the project.
 We must then validate:

-1. Are there obvious test failures to consider, if so we try to detect where the behavior change started.
+Are there obvious test failures to consider, if so we try to detect where the behavior change started.

-2. At points where the project intersects a call path to a changed module function, are there any internal field or behavior changes.
+At points where the project intersects a call path to a changed module function, are there any internal field or behavior changes.

-3. The confidence that the tool was able to validate that behavior change.
+The confidence that the tool was able to validate that behavior change.

-We determine the risk by performing a combination of unit testing and the field analysis described in the expand section above.
+Risk is determined by performing a combination of unit testing and the field analysis described in the expand section above.

 3. Validate